TimothyJNewman/job-application-tracker-v2/README.md

 # A Simple Job Application Tracker

-This is a simple application to help me track my applications and create personalised CVs and cover letters.
+This is a simple desktop application to help you track your applications and create personalised CVs and cover letters.
+All of your information is stored locally on your PC.

 ## Motivation
 > When applying for my summer 2022 internship, I used an Excel sheet to track my applications.
 This was perfect for tracking details such as application links, status and job description.
 However, there were features that I wanted in addition a spreadsheet.